Roberto14/Roberto14/README.md

 - 👋 Hi, I’m @Roberto14
-- 👀 I’m interested in Javascript, NodeJS and React
+- 👀 I’m interested in Javascript/Typescript, NodeJS and React
-- 🌱 I’m currently learning AWS
 - 📫 How to reach me? robertojesus.me/about

 <!---